brndnsvr/WakeyWakey/README.md

 1. Launch WakeyWakey from Applications
 2. Grant Accessibility permission when prompted (required for mouse movement)
 3. Click the coffee cup icon in your menu bar to enable

-> **Note:** First launch may show a Gatekeeper warning.
-Control-click the app and choose "Open" to bypass.

 ## Features